-Although the moon and Jupiter (and all the stars) go westward during the night, the moon is actually going eastward relative to the backdrop stars (and Jupiter, too).
+Although the moon and Jupiter (and all the stars) go westward during the night, the moon is actually going eastward relative to the backdrop stars.
 The moon, planets and stars appear to go westward for the same reason that the sun appears to go westward during the day.
 The Earth spins from west to east on its rotational axis, making it appear as if these celestial bodies are traveling from east to west across the sky every day while the Earth stands still.
 But it’s really the Earth that’s doing the moving.

 The dark side of a waxing moon always points eastward, or in the direction of the moon’s orbital motion.
 Take a close look at tonight’s moon and you might be able to discern that Jupiter lies to the east of the moon on the sky’s dome.
 Over the next several days, watch for the moon to edge closer and closer to Jupiter.

-Later this month, after the moon drops out of the evening sky, use the planet Jupiter and the constellation Taurus to imagine the ecliptic – the pathway of the planets – with the mind’s-eye.
+By around the second week of March 2015, after the moon drops out of the evening sky, use the planet Jupiter and the constellation Taurus to imagine the ecliptic – the pathway of the planets – with the mind’s-eye.
 The ecliptic runs past Jupiter and in between the star Aldebaran and the Pleiades star cluster.

 The ecliptic is an imaginary semi-circle on the great dome of sky, arcing all the way from the eastern horizon to the western horizon.
 The constellations of the Zodiac run astride the ecliptic, defining the narrow beltway of the stars through which the sun, moon and planets forever travel.